-- To stimulate interest, curiosity and initiative and to promote an enjoyment of History.
+- To promote an interest in and enjoyment of History.

 - To encourage pupils to question, to challenge and to think for themselves.
 To strive towards the goal of “Pupils as independent learners”.

-- To provide students with opportunities, through the revised curriculum, to develop a multi-skilled approach to learning so that they can make a valuable contribution to the world of work
+- To provide students with opportunities to develop a multi-skilled approach to learning so that they can make a valuable contribution to the world of work

 - To develop skills in Literacy, Numeracy and ICT

-- To develop pupil’s knowledge of the impact of the European dimension on their lives
+- To develop pupil’s knowledge of the impact of the European and global dimension on their lives

 - To give pupils an understanding of the contemporary world by putting it in historical context

-- To develop within pupils an understanding of the complicated relationship between political, social, economic and cultural aspects of many societies.
+- To develop an understanding of the complicated relationship between political, social, economic and cultural aspects of society.

 Pupils studying History at Saint Mary’s are taught using a variety of teaching strategies.
 Pupils find that these strategies enhance their understanding, stimulate curiosity, make learning exciting and fun.